Contents

 You can see how it works and what results you can get in this video:

-Overall, the iPhone 13 Pro camera is excellent and can definitely perform for astrophotography using the night mode.
+Overall, the iPhone 16 Pro Max camera is excellent and can definitely perform for astrophotography using the night mode.

-Although it has a lower megapixel count than some of the other cameras on this page, it does have a faster aperture and the highest pixel width on its camera sensor and this helps it deliver for night photography by better gathering light in dark conditions.
+Although it has a lower megapixel count than the Samsung S24 Ultra on this page, it does have a faster aperture and the highest pixel width on its camera sensor and this helps it deliver for night photography by better gathering light in dark conditions.

 Key Specifications